-- It does pay to check the label! make sure that the items you buy are not pasteurized.
-Natural Sauerkrauts have live bacterial cultures in it. these cultures make your digestive system healthy.
+- It does pay to check the label!
+Make sure that the items you buy are not pasteurized.
+Natural Sauerkraut has live bacterial cultures in it.
+These cultures make your digestive system healthy.
 But, when they are pasteurized, they tend to die and lose their therapeutic property.
 So choose Sauerkraut items that were properly stored in the market fridge.

 - Also, make sure that it actually has a “fermented” label on it.
 Some items may look like they are fermented but were actually not.
 Take note that Fermented and Pickled are not the same things.
 So, choose Fermented ones over the others.

-Miso is a salty bean paste made from mashed fermented soybeans,, and salt.
-This fermented food is packed with Manganese, zinc and copper, which make it as a great antioxidant.
+Miso is a salty bean paste made from mashed, fermented soybeans, koji rice, and salt.
+This fermented food is packed with Manganese, zinc, and copper, making it a great antioxidant.
 It is also a good source of fiber and protein.
 Overall, this food improves your body’s nourishment in general.
-Here's a quick video on how to make your own miso soup!
+Here’s a quick video on how to make your own miso soup!
 (3.41 min long)

 This is a fermented tea drink.
-It is widely known to have many health benefits which include detoxification, cleansing and healing of the body.
+It is widely known to have many health benefits, including detoxification, cleansing and healing of the body.
 This is fermented with the help of a SCOBY or a Symbiotic Colony of Bacteria and Yeast.
 This colony is often called a mushroom.
 It eats on the sugar that is in the Kombucha tea mixture, and starts the fermentation process.

 This video will teach you how to make Kombucha at home (12.53 min long).

-Natto is basically fermented soy beans.
-In Japan, it is known to be a good food that helps revive youthfulness and maintains positive health conditions.
-It is rich in protein but it does not have high-calorie content.
-It is said to be an excellent source of vitamin K1 and Vitamin K2, which helps in improving the health of the bones, skin and the heart.
+Natto is basically fermented soybeans.
+In Japan, it is good food that helps revive youthfulness and maintains positive health conditions.
+It is rich in protein, but it does not have high-calorie content.
+It is said to be an excellent source of vitamin K1 and Vitamin K2, which improves bones, skin and heart.
 This is recommended for menopausal women because the K2 vitamin reduces 80% of bone loss.
 This helps prevent menopausal women from developing osteoporosis.

 If you want to produce your own Natto ferment, here’s an informative video to help you start (5.25 min long).